-U.S. Rep. Bill Pascrell, Jr. (D-NJ-09) today requested full-fledged federal support for to study on how to protect Cresskill from future flood events after Tropical Storm Ida caused upwards of $20 million in damage to the borough.
+U.S. Rep. Bill Pascrell, Jr. (D-NJ-09) today requested full-fledged federal support today requested full-fledged federal support for a study on how to protect Cresskill from future flood events after Tropical Storm Ida caused upwards of $20 million in damage to the borough.
 In a letter to Assistant Secretary of the Army for Civil Works Michael Connor, Pascrell urged support for a request by the New Jersey Department of Environmental Protection and local officials to initiate a flood prevention study to help protect Cresskill against future disasters.

 “I write in strong support of the U.S. Army Corps of Engineers (USACE) Tenakill Brook, Cresskill, NJ, Section 205 Project and request that it be fully funded in your plan for the Disaster Supplemental (Public Law No: 117-43) passed by Congress and signed into law by President Biden on September 30, 2021,” wrote Rep. Pascrell.
 “I encourage the USACE will give full and fair consideration to the New Jersey Department of Environmental Protection’s request that USACE initiate a study to determine federal interest in a partnership to study flood risk reduction measures… I urge the USACE work with NJDEP and Cresskill to ensure my constituents can rebuild and be protected against the next major storm.”